roche-rs/website/src/tutorials/mongodb.md

 # mongodb

-This tutorial will walk you creating a service using mongodb as a data store.
+This tutorial will walk you creating a [tide](https://github.com/http-rs/tide) http service using mongodb as a data store in a docker container.

 It will use the [mongodb template project](https://github.com/roche-rs/mongodb/) and outline some of the features that are bundled in the template.